mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 5. Implement documentation: Astro for application docs, and README.md.
 README.md should explain the project, outline the tooling, outline the installation method, how to run dev, build, test, run the database, reseed the database, etc. Operate all tooling in other words.
 The application docs should document all of the APIs, other services, whatever would normally be documented so that someone else can use the application.
 6. Outline accessibility functionality, including keyboard navigation
 7. Are there any specific conventions or patterns being used in the project (e.g. naming conventions, file organization)?
 I can't think of anything, might come up later.
-8. AI asked for a brief description of the authentication and authorization strategy I'm implementing--honestly, I have no strategy here, so we probably need to define a strategy. \
+8. AI asked for a brief description of the authentication and authorization strategy I'm implementing--honestly, I have no strategy here, so we probably need to define a strategy.
 9. Open question as to how we're going to manage the separation of concerns regarding Course content data storage (database, content collection, something else) and Platform data storage (users, etc)
 10. We previously created `middleware.ts`, `auth-middleware.ts`, `triggers.ts`, and `astrodb_utils.ts`, and I need to understand how these all interact with each other; I also need to complete all of them, because they're currently only stubbed out
 11. We need to pull out Hanko authentication and implement authentication using Oslo instead [Oslo](https://oslojs.dev)

 ## Tooling

+> Last updated Oct 27, 2024 at 12:23:34 PM
+>

 This tooling setup ensures consistency across the development process and facilitates efficient collaboration.